Income Taxes

 Deferred tax liabilities

 ASC 740 requires that the tax benefit of net operating losses, temporary differences and credit carryforwards be recorded as an asset to the extent that management assesses that realization is more likely than not.
 Realization of the future tax benefits is dependent on the Company’s ability to generate sufficient taxable income within the carryforward period.
-Regarding the Origin US entities, the Company is in a significant cumulative loss position and has provided a valuation allowance against the US net deferred tax assets.
-Origin Canada is recognizing income and is projecting future taxable income sufficient to offset all its deferred tax assets.
-Therefore, some of the deferred tax assets in Canada are being recognized in 2023.
+Due to its cumulative losses and doubt about its ability to generate future taxable income, the Company has provided a valuation allowance against the U.S. and foreign net deferred tax assets.

-At December 31, 2024, we had federal net operating loss carryforwards of approximately $159.8 million to offset future federal taxable income, with $44.9 million available through 2037.
-We have state net operating loss carryforward of $100.6 million, available through 2044.
+At December 31, 2025, we had federal net operating loss carryforwards of approximately $268.5 million to offset future federal taxable income, with $43.9 million available through 2037.
+We have state net operating loss carryforward of $168.8 million, available through 2045.
+At December 31, 2025, we had federal research and development credits of approximately $5.7 million available through 2045.
+We have state research and development credits of approximately $2.5 million available indefinitely.

 The effective tax rate of the Company’s income tax (provision) benefit differs from the federal statutory rate as follows for the years ended: